CaioNoronha/University/README.md

 ## RPG
 Final Work in my fourth semester.
-You will simulate how a RPG game work, where you choose your name, class, inventory and battle with another players.
+You will simulate how a RPG game work, where you create your player, find all players and battle with another players.

 #### Menu:
 You will receive 4 choices to set and play the RPG.